Omar A. Ali: Biography

 Omar graduated in 1964 as a certified accountant from the Leeds College of Commerce in the United Kingdom.
 He returned to Somalia, where he joined the Ministry of Finance and became a Deputy Accountant General.
-He also assumed the role of Director of Finance in the African Development Bank Group, helping transform the pilot project into a multi-regional initiative.
+He also assumed the role of Director of Finance in the Bantu African Development Bank, helping transform the pilot project into a multi-regional initiative.

 Career

-From 1974 to 1983, Omar would take up positions in the Gulf States and Europe as a financial consultant.
+From 1974 to 1983, Omar took up positions in the Gulf States and Europe as a financial consultant.
 In 1983, he became CEO of the Islamic financial institution the DMI Trust based in Geneva, Switzerland.
-Under his tenure, DMI became a leading Islamic Financial Institution and its assets increased from US$1.6 billion to US$4 billion, with Omar managing a worldwide staff of 1,400 employees in three continents.
+Under his tenure, DMI became a leading Islamic Financial Institution and its assets increased from US$1.6 billion to US$4 billion, with Omar managing a worldwide staff of 1,400 employees on three continents.
 He became Vice-President of the Bahraini Faisal Private Bank, and established their most profitable branches in Pakistan, Switzerland and New Jersey in the United States.
 In 2009, Omar together with his business partner Suleiman A. Dualeh entered an agreement with Shelter Afrique that will see their corporation Integrated Property Investments Ltd take on an ambitious housing project worth US$624 million in Dar es Salaam, Tanzania known as the Bahari Beach satellite town.